-We offer 13-week, 9-week and 5-week summer and Foundations Pre-Sessional programmes.
-These programmes are carefully tailored to equip you with the English language and academic skills you need to succeed on your chosen undergraduate and postgraduate degrees.
+We offer 13-week, 9-week and 5-week summer and Foundation Pre-Sessional programmes, which are designed to equip you with the English language and academic skills you need to succeed on your chosen undergraduate and postgraduate degrees.

-You must fully engage with the Pre-Sessional programme.
+You must fully engage with the Pre-Sessional Online programme.

-Failure to engage will lead to deregistration and may prevent you from joining your main degree programme.
-If we are sponsoring your Tier 4 (general) Student immigration permission, this may also affect your visa status.
+Failure to engage may lead to deregistration from the Pre-Sessional Online programme and may prevent you from joining your main degree programme.
+If we are sponsoring your Student Immigration Permission (formerly Tier 4 visa), this may also affect your visa status.

 Queen Mary's Summer Pre-Sessional programmes run for 13 weeks, 9 weeks or 5 weeks.
 They are designed to develop your English language and academic study skills, and prepare you for your chosen undergraduate or postgraduate degree at the University.